plforacle/heatwave-aws/connect-load-dbs/connect-load-dbs.md

-# Connect to and your MySQL DB System
+# Connect to and Load your MySQL DB System

 ## Introduction